komoto48g/mwxlib/README.md

 ## Ghost in the shell

-The Ghost in the shell (g.i.t.s) is the help system for divers, which is a notebook-style window consists of four editors:
+Ghost in the shell is the help system for divers, which is a notebook-style window consists of four editors:
 - scratch buffer
     + a temporary buffer